Academic customer

 Process to grant permission or approval to engage in a particular activity.

-An enforceable document with the customer's written and unconditional acceptance of the partner's offer, including details that establish the customer's intent to be legally obligated to the terms of the offer.
+An enforceable document with the customer’s unconditional acceptance of the partner’s offer, including details that establish the customer’s intent to be legally obligated to the terms of the offer.

 Company

-Anything granted that lowers the cost paid by the customer and documented through the contract package.
+Term used for anything granted which lowers the financial price paid by customer and documented through the contract package.
 This includes discounts, promotions, special offers, credits, reserved instances, spot pricing, and any other financial benefit that has been provided by Microsoft for the customer.
 All concessions are in scope for transparency and passthrough checks.

 Consortium

-An agreement between a group of companies to participate in a customer tender with the purpose of addressing the requirements of the tender (as the requirements are typically beyond the resources of any one member).
-This includes any subcontracting of any tender deliverables by a Microsoft Licensing Solution Partner, disti, or reseller.
+An agreement between a group of companies to participate in a customer tender with the purpose of addressing the requirements of the tender (typically as the requirements are beyond the resources of any one member).
+This includes any subcontracting of any tender deliverables by a Microsoft LSP, distributor, or reseller.

 Consultation

 Knowledge transfer via a tailored conversation.
-Delivery would typically be via a meeting (virtual or in person) with a limited and known audience; could include multiple organizations, but similarity required amongst those organizations.
-Not designed for scale, but optimized for depth.
-Typically a one-off, planned meeting (pushed by the presenter); delivery ratio of 1:1 or 1:few.
+Delivery would typically be via a meeting (virtual or in-person) with a limited and known audience; could include multiple organizations, but similarity required amongst those organizations.
+Not designed for scale, optimized for depth.
+Typically, a one-off, planned meeting (pushed by the presenter); delivery ratio of one-to-one or one-to-few.

 Direct partner